nwchemgit/nwchem-wiki/Compiling-NWChem.md

 cd $NWCHEM_TOP/src
 ../contrib/getmem.nwchem
 ```
+A test suite failure in the `h2o-b3lyp-disp` test in release 7.2.0 has been reported if `-DDFLT_TOT_MEM` is set without using the `getmem.nwchem` script as suggested above.

 If non default compiler are used, the `getmem.nwchem` script must be called, using bash shell, by first specifying the compiler environment variable.
 The example below  uses ifort as Fortran compiler
 ```
 cd $NWCHEM_TOP/src